-Graduate Teaching Assistants who have the primary responsibility of teaching a course for credit and/or for assigning final grades for such a course must have earned at least 18 graduate semester hours in the teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training, and be regularly evaluated.
+Graduate Teaching Assistants who have the primary responsibility of teaching a course for credit and/or assigning final grades for such a course must have earned at least 18 graduate semester hours in the teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training, and be regularly evaluated.
 All first time teaching assistants are required to attend the Graduate Assistant Professional Development Workshop that is held prior to the beginning of each semester.

-- Appointment as a Graduate Assistant does not confer any rights to permanent appointment to any person.
+Full-time Graduate Assistants may not be appointed concurrently in other Fairmont State University positions.
+Appointment as a Graduate Assistant does not confer any rights to permanent appointment to any person.
 The length of service of a Graduate Assistant does not alter the temporary nature of the appointment or confer additional rights upon such person.
 Appointments are generally made on a semester-by-semester basis.